isabella232/infobip-pubnub-demo/README.md

 }
 ```

-When handling the incoming messages we can extract the screen name from the sender and display it before the message text itself:
+When handling the incoming messages, we can extract the screen name from the sender and display it before the message text itself:

 ```javascript
 function handleIncomingMessage(obj) {